violentr/First_3_weeks_at_makers/README.md

 <li>Number 3 -Fizz</li>
 </ul>
 <p>I was able to improve my coding technique.
-Writing more efficient code with Test Driven Development technique, was used Rspec, examples could be found in spec folder.I also had my code notes also could be found <a href="https://github.com/violentr/First_3_weeks_at_makers/tree/master/week2">here.</a></p>
+Writing more efficient code with Test Driven Development concepts, examples could be found in spec folder.I also had my code notes also could be found <a href="https://github.com/violentr/First_3_weeks_at_makers/tree/master/week2">here.</a></p>
 <b>Tools:</b> Ruby 2.0 and Rspec

 <a href="https://github.com/violentr/First_3_weeks_at_makers/tree/master/boriss-bike-app"><b>Boriss bike app</b></a></br>
-<b>Challenge:</b>Implementing app which helps to control usage of bikes to residents of the city.
+<b>Challenge:</b> Implementing app which helps to control usage of bikes to residents of the city.
 <b>Tools:</b> Ruby 2.0 and test framework Rspec
 <p>Were introduced Mocks and Stubs testing with (double) techniques (spec folder)</p>